This museum may not make your TOP PLACES TO VISIT IN VOLTERRA list, but if you skip out on the Guarnacci Etruscan Museum you will miss a gem!!

-The most famous piece in the museum is the Ombra della Sera (Shadow of the Evening), a thin elongated boy bronze statuette.
-It’s not understood what the functional use was for the almost 2-foot tall thin boy, but it was
+The most famous piece in the museum is the Ombra della Sera (Shadow of the Evening), a thin, elongated boy bronze statuette.
+It’s not understood what the functional use was for the almost 2-foot tall thin boy, but it was being used as a fireplace poker by a farmer who had discovered the figure while working on his land near Volterra in 1870.
+The museum gift shop had plenty of these thin boy replicas for sale.
+(I tried not to call him “thin man.”)

 The Guarnacci Etruscan Museum is one of the oldest museums in Europe and shows a large collection of over 600 cinerary urns, pottery, coins, tools, jewelry, bronze statues, and alabaster items of the pre-Roman Etruscan civilization.
-The museum displays artifacts, many from 700-100 BC, found in and around the area of Volterra in Tuscany.
+The museum displays artifacts including a large collection of pottery, many from 700-100 BC, that were found in and around the area of Volterra in Tuscany.

 The cinerary urns, shaped like small coffins with decorative lids, are well organized and displayed.
-The lids to the boxes may depict the likeness of
+The lids on the boxes may depict the likeness of

 Etruscan urns are just so interesting!